batomsy/batomsy/README.md

-- 👋 Hi, I’m @batomsy
+- 👋 Hi, I’m Batom, a Laboratory Scientist turned data analyst
-- 👀 I’m interested in SQL and R programming
+- 👀 I’m interested in life
-- 🌱 I’m currently learning SQL and R programming
+- 🌱 I’m currently learning Time series and forecasting with R
-- 💞️ I’m looking to collaborate on educative and impactful projects
+- 💞️ I’m looking to collaborate on impactful projects
 - 📫 How to reach me batomsy@gmail.com
+- 🤓 You can check out some of my projects https://batomsy.github.io/#

 <!---
 batomsy/batomsy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.